 It was low-season, so not many travelers about, and we just got talking and all decided to go for a bite to eat.
 As we talked, they asked more about me.

 I told them that I lived in London but I â€˜traveled naughty,â€™ looking for unique things to do.

 They were very interested, of course!
 So they decided to come with me on my naughty adventures that night and it was nice having guys with me.

 We were just out having fun and sightseeing, nothing sexual came of it.

 If you haven't heard of Meetup

 yet, it's time you did.
+(Click link to join my Naughty LA Meetup).
 It's an amazing website/app that connects people and the things they like to do.

 When I do my own Meetups, I get people from both other US cities and overseas attending.

 They know they will be visiting LA, so they make their plans in advance to show up to one of my events, knowing they will meet like-minded people all in the same curious boat as them.

 Some even join my Meetup group without a travel date in mind, but as soon as they see an event of mine that interests them, then they start planning the actual trip over.